Palm Island

 Palm Island is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Palm Island's population was estimated at 2,323 as of February 2026, reflecting an increase of 185 people since the 2021 Census.
-This growth represents an 8.7% increase from the previous census figure of 2,138 people.
-The latest ABS ERP data release (June 2024) and subsequent address validation were used to estimate this population.
-This results in a density ratio of 26 persons per square kilometer.
-Palm Island's growth rate exceeded that of its SA3 area (3.8%) and SA4 region, making it a growth leader in the region.
-Natural growth contributed approximately 99.0% of overall population gains during recent periods.
+Palm Island's population was estimated at 2,371 as of May 2026, according to AreaSearch analysis of ABS population updates.
+This showed a 10.9% increase from the 2021 Census figure of 2,138 people.
+The growth was inferred using ERP data released by the ABS in June 2025 and address validation since the Census date.
+The population density was calculated at 26 persons per square kilometer.
+Palm Island's growth rate exceeded that of its SA3 area (3.4%) and SA4 region, making it a growth leader.
+Natural growth contributed approximately 99% of overall population gains recently.

-For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These projections do not provide age category splits, so proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
-Future population trends project an above median growth for national non-metropolitan areas, with the suburb expected to expand by 404 persons to 2041, reflecting a total increase of 17.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts in line with ABS Greater Capital Region projections released in 2023.
+Nationally, non-metropolitan areas are projected to have above median population growth, with Palm Island expected to increase by 397 persons to 2041, reflecting a 16.7% gain over the 16-year period.

 Frequently Asked Questions - Population